 Nursing Home Neglect Is Not Acceptable

 Nursing home staff members have a responsibility to take care of residents and take steps to keep them as healthy as possible.
 When they neglect that responsibility and a resident’s health suffers, they need to be held accountable.
-That’s where The Deratany Firm can help.
+That’s where Deratany & Kosner can help.

 We will be a relentless and passionate advocate for your loved one.
 We won’t rest until the neglect stops and your loved one gets better treatment.
 We can also take legal action to help you and your loved one recover damages.

 Our attorneys have been fighting against nursing home neglect for more than 15 years.
 We know what it takes to build a strong case that proves negligence.
 We know how to negotiate with insurance companies and how to win against them in court.